jamesboswell/caddy-radius/README.md

 * only   - path(s) to ONLY enable authenticaiton on
 * cache  - location to store cache file
 * cachetimeout - time in seconds authentication entries should be cached
+* nasid  - manually set the RADIUS NAS-ID (default is os hostname)

 > Filtering:
 You can only have `except` OR `only` but not both!
 Whitelist your 'exceptions' OR blacklist your 'only' paths to filter